- A cash exercise, or

-- You buy shares of the company stock via the employee stock option at the grant price of the stock option grant.
+- You buy shares of the company stock via the employee stock option at the exercise price of the stock option grant.

-- The price you pay for your shares is the grant price multiplied by the number of shares you wish to exercise.
+- The price you pay for your shares is the exercise price multiplied by the number of options you wish to exercise.

 - You’ll immediately exercise and sell some (or all) of your shares.
 It’s possible that you will exercise and hold others.

-- The amount you exercise and sell will be dependent on several factors, including your grant price, the current stock price of your company stock, how many shares you want to own post-exercise, and your other personal financial goals and objectives.
+- The amount you exercise and sell will be dependent on several factors, including the exercise price, the current stock price of your company stock, how many shares you want to own post-exercise, and your other personal financial goals and objectives.

 Now that you understand some of those details, let’s take a moment to understand what this all means:

 - A cashless exercise is precisely what it sounds like – you do not use any cash to exercise your stock options.
-You use a portion of the value of your stock options to exercise the rest.
+You use a portion of the value of your stock options to exercise some or all of the others.

 - A cashless exercise may not maximize or minimize the number of shares you own outright.
-With a sell-to-cover cashless exercise, you likely end up “somewhere in the middle.”
+With a sell-to-cover cashless exercise, you can plan to end up “somewhere in the middle.”